 Kids have a better shot at a successful future when they are in the classroom learning.
 Policies that focus on preventing truancy support the most marginalized youth and increase public safety.
-This is why OAG is combatting truancy in three ways: a program encouraging students to attend school; a program offering social supports to students who are truant; and a program for parents that helps them address attendance barriers for their children.
+This is why OAG is combatting truancy in two ways: a program encouraging students to attend school and a program for parents that helps them address attendance barriers for their children.

 “I Belong Here” Program